aviadra/Cloud-profiler/README.md

 # Configuration directives from tags and/or configuration files
 The script can change the end result of the connections/profiles it creates, due to tags discovered on the cloud or directives from the conf files.
-These range from whether to use the public IP for the connection, to should a bastion be used or what the address of it should be.
+These range from whether to use the public IP for the connection, to should a Bastion be used or what the address of it should be.

 ## Precedence
 The script tries to "resolve" the directives from several data sources.
 The further away from the instance the setting originates from, the less precedence it has.
 With that said, the further away from the machine a setting is set, it’s scope will be more far reaching.
-For example, setting the "con_username" setting at the "Local" level in the configuration file, while it has the lowest precedence and will be overwritten by any other config level or tag, it will essentially be set for all machines for all providers, unless noted otherwise at a higher precedence level.
+For example, setting the "Con_username" setting at the "Local" level in the configuration file, while it has the lowest precedence and will be overwritten by any other config level or tag, it will essentially be set for all machines for all providers, unless noted otherwise at a higher precedence level.

 The precedence of directives, is:
 1. On the instance itself as Tags.